Fall 2019: Navigating the University and Expectations of an Academic Career

 Faculty Panel: Moving through Resistance and Successful Grant Writing and Fellowships

-NCFDD curriculum: Moving from resistance to writing (or Teaching in no time 3&4)
+NCFDD curriculum: Moving from resistance to writing

 Summary: Do you ever experience resistance to writing, creative practice, or preparing your teaching materials?
 What gets in the way of us doing the work we want and need to do to be successful?
 This session will focus on understanding and identifying different forms of resistance and how to work through it.
 The faculty panel will also discuss where and how to submit grant and fellowship applications.